arangodb/kube-arangodb/SECURITY.md

 non-fast-forward rules; neither can carry status checks.

-The authoritative list of contexts this repository expects lives in `.github/required-checks.txt`, and `required-checks-drift` compares it against the live protection on every push.
+The authoritative list of contexts this repository expects lives in `.github/required-checks.txt`. `required-checks-drift` reads it on every push and compares it against the effective branch rules and the classic protection object, but only when a `GITHUB_TOKEN` is in the job environment.
+No context supplies one today, so the job prints the committed list and says the comparison is UNVERIFIED rather than reporting a false match.
+See Known gaps 2.

 READ THE SUFFIX WARNING in that file before editing it.
 CircleCI appends an instance suffix (`-1`, `-2`) to the status context of a job it considers